We are always happy to answer any questions you may have.

-Just as important, the AS/NZS 3760 standard (Table 4) should be seen as a minimum requirement.
+Just as important, the AS/NZS 3760 standard (Table 2.4 shown below) should be seen as a minimum requirement.
 A lot of workplaces will have different test and tag frequencies because of their own risk management and OHS planning.
 Likewise, some of these industries might require you to use certain Test and Tag Colours.

 For the most common environments, we recommend the following frequencies:

 According to the ASNZS 3760 Standard which oversees the industry in NZ, the intervals listed below are only a recommendation and should be taken into account as a minimum requirement when PAT testing.
 If you have been given the job to test and tag a workplace and then discover that the previous person responsible for this task was testing items at a different frequency than recommended, it could be because: